nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 > For details on the usage of `session /edit` command, please refer to our [User Guide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#editing-a-session-session-edit).
 <hr>

-Test Scenario 1: A session has been created with a unique identifier of 1, named SessionTest1 with Alice and Bob involved on 10-04-2022.
+Test Scenario 1: Only a single session with a session unique identifier of `1`, named SessionTest1 with Alice and Bob involved on 10-04-2022, exists in the application after creating it with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command. <br>
 1. Test Command: `session /edit /sid 1 /n SessionTest1`<br>
    Expected: A message should be printed, indicating that no edits were made.
 2. Test Command: `session /edit /sid 1 /n SessionTest10`<br>